celsworthy/GCodeViewer/ReadMe.md

 	GCodeViewerGUI.json
 	Used to specify GUI parameters such as the expanded state of the panels.
 The location of this files is specified by the --project-directory command line option.

-The viewer accepts the following commands on the command line:
+The viewer accepts the following commands on the terminal:

 	bottom | b  <layer>
 	Set bottom layer to render